openocd-org/openocd/src/tcl/README_ABOUT_TCL.txt

        tcl/cpu/arm/<NAME>.tcl.

   Yes, that is where you should put "core" specific things.
-  Be carefull and learn the difference:
+  Be careful and learn the difference:

   THE "CORE" - is not the entire chip!